bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Improve performance for files with long lines
 ---------------------------------------------
-Very long lines will cause performance problems with Vim. *The* main culprit for this performance issue is the syntax highlighter.
+Very long lines will cause performance problems with Vim.
+One of *the* main culprits for this performance issue is the syntax highlighter.
 I recommend only syntax highlighting the first 200 characters of each line.

 ```viml
 set synmaxcol=200